 8. Vertical split bedroom wall

-While horizontal splits are common, a vertical split can be used to define specific zones within a bedroom, such as a workspace or a reading painting a vertical segment of the wall in a contrasting color, you create a visual boundary that separates different functions of the technique is particularly useful in studio apartments or multi-purpose bedrooms where you want to distinguish the sleeping area from other paired with a matching rug or furniture piece, the vertical block of color acts as an architectural feature that adds height and modern flair to the space, making the layout feel intentional.
+While horizontal splits are common, a vertical split can be used to define specific zones within a bedroom, such as a workspace or a reading nook.
+By painting a vertical segment of the wall in a contrasting color, you create a visual boundary that separates different functions of the room.
+This technique is particularly useful in studio apartments or multi-purpose bedrooms where you want to distinguish the sleeping area from other activities.
+When paired with a matching rug or furniture piece, the vertical block of color acts as an architectural feature that adds height and modern flair to the space, making the layout feel intentional.

 9. Half painted wall with shelf